emile22/draft-kuehlewind-quic-appman/draft-kuehlewind-quic-manageability.md

 [Editor's note: say something about greasing if added to the transport draft]

+# Troubleshooting between administrative entities

+Interdomain UX troubleshooting is a design concern identified in https://github.com/quicwg/base-drafts/issues/166.
+Troubleshooting is the act of identifying the origin of a problem.
+A major case is the localization of troubles impacting an important number of customers.
+This case becomes critical when it appears suddenly and represents a noticeable part of the traffic between the entity which connects the customers (ISP) and the entity which provides the data (APP).
+It becomes critical because the NOC teams of the two entities are expected to immediately identify the causes in order to restore UX as quickly as possible.
+Typical point of failures are line cards memory errors or overloaded or miss-configured components located somewhere on the path.
+Each team locates the point of failure by dichotomy using passive monitoring of packet lost and congestion.
+Each team checks that the point of failure is either in their entity or outside.
+In the first situation they investigate their own chains of components (network, routers, reverse proxies,...) and quickly fix the issue.
+The duration of the second situation is far longer and unpredictable because it expects other entities on the path to perform the same actions on their segments.

+Following is the description of the parameters currently in use for TCP connections:
+- Packet lost downstream (vice versa for upstream):
+- Measure of packet lost before the point of measure relies on the TCP sequence number;
+- Measure of lost after the point of measure uses TCP ACK + SACK.

+Congestion:
+Detects that the congestion is located either before or after the point of measure:
+- The analysis based on TCP ACK+SACK observation;

+Following is the description of the parameters which might be used for troubleshooting QUIC connections:
+- Packet lost downstream (vice versa for upstream): TBD;
+- Measure of packet lost before the point of measure: TBD;
+- Measure of lost after the point of measure uses: TBD.

+Congestion:
+Detects that the congestion is located either before or after the point of measure:
+- The analysis based on TCP ACK+SACK observation;

 # Specific Network Management Tasks

 In this section, we address specific network management and measurement